Sjhunt93/IAP-2019-2020/Tutorials/Part 2/9 - Classes.md

 ## Class

 In the real world we are used to seeing, discussing, and using objects.
 For example, your mobile phone is one of many mobile phones in the world.
-However, it shares a number of characteristics and features with all other phones.
+However, it shares a number of characteristics and features with all other phones, for example making calls.
 We can think of a generic mobile phone as the **class or data type** and your specific phone as the **instance or variable name.**

 Using object oriented terminology, we can say that a very primitive mobile phone **class** has some **data**, for example contacts and some **methods** for acting on those contact, i.e. call a contact, add contact, delete contact.